10/20/2021

 Chief Executive Officer

-Hi.
-This is Brett Hart.
-What we will say is that our regional carriers, we know that they're evaluating the applicability of the executive order on their business.
-And we're in discussions with them.
-I think it's pretty clear where we stand with respect to the importance of vaccinations.
-But they're in the process of working through that now.
-And we'll certainly be in the process of helping them in that process to the extent that we can.
-Andrew, do you want to
+Hi, this is Bret Hart.
+What we will say is that our regional carriers, we know that they're evaluating the applicability of the executive order on their business, and we're in discussions with them.
+I think it's pretty clear where we stand with respect to the importance of vaccinations, but they're in the process of working through that now, and we'll certainly be in the process of helping them in that process to the extent that we can.
+Andrew, you want to talk to the cargo?

 speaker

-In terms of cargo, we've obviously had a record quarter, a record year.
-We expect that to continue well into the fourth quarter and actually beyond, you know, given where the country stands in terms of the backup that supports, but also in terms of consumer demand.
-We're transporting things by airplane today that we traditionally have not.
-And in talking to the entire cargo team, we expect that to continue well into next year, if not all of next year, based on where demand is for these products and again where the ports are and the services that we provide, which are just, I think, second to none on the cargo front.
+Yeah, in terms of cargo, we've obviously had a record quarter, a record year.
+We expect that to continue well into the fourth quarter and actually beyond.
+Given where the country stands in terms of the backup of supports, but also in terms of consumer demand, we're transporting things by airplane today that we traditionally have not.
+And in talking to the entire cargo team, we expect that to continue well into next year, if not all of next year, based on where demand is for these products.
+And again, where the ports are and the services that we provide, which are just, I think, second to none on the cargo front.
 And Leslie, if you look at our numbers, you can see there are numbers every quarter.

 speaker